Stability-AI/stable-audio-tools/TRAINING_FOR_NOOBS.md

   * Learning rate too high = takes far less time to train than you probably expected, and the model probably overfits within 1 Epoch.
   * Small dataset = try a larger value for Learning Rate, such as 1e-2 (0.01).
 Not many examples to learn from, but you learn a lot from each example.
   * Large dataset = try a smaller value for Learning Rate, such as 5e-4 (0.0005).
 Learn just a bit from each example, but have a lot of examples.
-* Weight decay = how much the Learning Rate decreases (decays) over time during training.
-You might have a Learning Rate of 0.01, and a Decay of 0.001, meaning that after each Step the Learning Rate decreases by 0.001: 0.01, 0.099, 0.098, 0.096 ...
-0.003, 0.002, 0.001, done!
+* Weight decay = a regularization technique which limits how much each weight can be influenced by the training data.
+This helps mitigate the risk of overfitting.
+Much more info here: https://d2l.ai/chapter_linear-regression/weight-decay.html
 * Learning Rate Optimizers = algorithms for optimizing the Learning Rate.
 Usually combined with a Learning Rate Scheduler.
 A typical choice is `AdamW`. `AdamW8bit` is a viable option for saving VRAM.
 Many other options exist, like Lion and Prodigy, but you should stick with `AdamW` or another `Adam` derivative unless you want to navigate unexplored territory and perform experiments.
 * Learning Rate Schedulers = algorithms for changing the Learning Rate over time. https://machinelearningmastery.com/a-gentle-introduction-to-learning-rate-schedulers/ NOT TO BE CONFUSED WITH NOISE SCHEDULERS, AKA SAMPLERS!
 Stable Audio Open uses a custom `InverseLR` Scheduler.
 Another good option is `CosineAnnealing`.
 * Noise Schedulers, aka Samplers = algorithms for adding or removing noise: https://huggingface.co/docs/diffusers/en/api/schedulers/overview https://civitai.com/articles/7484/understanding-stable-diffusion-samplers-beyond-image-comparisons